vitaly-d/GIANT-The-1-Billion-Annotated-Synthetic-Bibliographic-Reference-String-Dataset/dataset-creation/README.md

  - The `citations` input field is a file name that contain the ragged array of citation clusters, for example, see inputFiles/sampleCrossref.citations.json

  - The `styles` input field allows to select styles to be applied to the references and citations.
-It is the list that consists indexes of CSL templates.
-You can see CSL templates and their indexes at `http://localhost:8082/styles`
+The field value is the JSon list that consists of style names (string) or style indexes (number).
+You can see styles names (Firefox also dispays style indexes) at `http://localhost:8082/styles`

  - the `styles_dir` input field (or HTTP request parameter) allows to specify an alternative dir with CSL styles *on the server*, e.g., `-F styles_dir=cslWithoutTags`